vladdez/rainfall/Resources/method.md

 - and pass 16930116 as its value

 Info:
-- positon of argument in stack - 12
+- position of argument in stack - 12

 - 0x8049810 - address global variable
 - 10980408 - same in little-endian